caleb-easterly/mixage/README.md

 ```

 This is reassuring, as the data were sampled from a normal distribution (see the [data creation file](R/create_sample_data.R))

-For more details about the arguments, see `?estimate_age_mixing` once the package is installed.

 ## Contact
 Developer and Maintainer: Caleb Easterly (easte080@umn.edu)